hubverse-org/hubverse-actions/validate-config/README.md

 The action is triggered by pull requests onto the `main` branch which add or modify files in the `hub-config/` directory.
 For hubs and repositories which differ in configuration, workflow dispatch will need to be customised manually in the hubs workflow file.

+The workflow default will validate files in the `hub-config` directory in the root of the repository.
+To change the path to the hub to be validated, change the default path defined in the `HUB_PATH` environment variable.
+For example,  to validate the config of a demo hub included as part of a package you could set `HUB_PATH` to `"inst/demo_hub"`.